-You can include in medical expenses amounts you pay for the cost of inpatient care at a hospital or similar institution if a principal reason for being there is to receive medical

-You can include: You can't include: Bandages Capital expenses for equipment or improvements to your home needed for medical care (see Pub.
-502) Certain weight-loss expenses for obesity Diagnostic devices Expenses of an organ donor Eye surgery-to promote the correct function of the eye Guide dogs or other animals aiding the blind, deaf, and disabled Hospital services fees (lab work, therapy, nursing services, surgery, etc.) Lead-based paint removal (see Pub.
+You can include in medical expenses amounts you pay for the cost of inpatient care at a hospital or similar institution ou can include: You can't include: Bandages Capital expenses for equipment or improvements to your home needed for medical care (see Pub.
+502) Certain weight-loss expenses for obesity Diagnostic devices Expenses of an organ donor Eye surgery-to promote the correct function of the eye Guide dogs or other service animals aiding the blind, deaf, and disabled Hospital services fees (lab work, therapy, nursing services, surgery, etc.) Lead-based paint removal (see Pub.
 502) Long-term care contracts, qualified (see Pub.
-502) Meals and lodging provided by a hospital during medical treatment Medical services fees (from doctors, dentists, surgeons, specialists, and other medical provided by the center) Medical services fees (from doctors, dentists, surgeons, specialists, and other medical provided by the center) Medical services fees (from doctors, dentists, surgeons, specialists, and other medical provided by the center) Medical services fees (from doctors, dentists, surgeons, specialists, and other medical provided by the center) Medical services fees (from doctors, dentists, surgeons, specialists, and other medical provided by the center) Medical services fees Medical se Contributions to Archer MSAs (see Pub.
-969) Bottled water Diaper service Expenses for your general health (even if following your doctor's advice) such as: -Health club dues -Household help (even if recommended by a doctor) -Social activities, such as dancing or swimming lessons -Trip for general health improvement Flexible spending account reimbursements for medical expenses (if contributions were on a pretax basis) (see Pub.
+502) Meals and lodging provided by a hospital during medical treatment Medical and hospital insurance premiums Medical services fees (from doctors, dentists, surgeons, specialists, and other medical practitioners) Medicare Part D premiums Oxygen equipment and oxygen Part of life-care fee paid to retirement home designated for medical care Prescribied by a doctor) and insulin Psychiatric and psychological treatment Social security tax, Medicare tax, FUTA, and state employment tax for worker providing medical care (see Pub.
+502) Special items (artificial limbs, false teeth, eyeglasses, contact lenses, hearing aids, crutches, wheelchair, etc.) Special education for mentally or physically disabled persons (see Pub.
+502) Stop-smoking programs Transportation for needed medical care Treatment at a drug or alcohol center (includes meals and lodging provided by the center) Wages for nursing services (see Pub.
+502) Contributions to Archer MSAs (see Pub.
+969) Bottled water Diaper service Expenses for your general health (even if following your doctor's advice) such as: -Health club dues -Health club dues -Household help (even if recommended by a doctor) -Social activities, such as dancing or swimming lessons -Trip for general health improvement Flexible spending account reimbursements for medical expenses (if contributions were on a pretax basis) (see Pub.
 502) Funeral, burial, or cremation expenses Health savings account payments for medical expenses (see Pub.
-502) Illegal operation or treatment Life insurance or income protection policies, or policies providing payment for loss of life, limb, sight, etc.
+502) Illegal operation or treatment Life insurance or income protection policies, or policies providing payment for loss of life, limb, sight, etc. Medical insurance included in a car insurance policy covering all persons injured in or by your car Medicine you buy without a prescription Nursing care for a healthy baby Prescription drugs you brought in (or ordered shipped) from another country, in most cases (see Pub.
+502) Surgery for purely cosmetic reasons (see Pub.
+502) Toothpaste, toiletries, cosmetics, etc. Teeth whitening Weight-loss expenses not for the treatment of obesity or other disease if a principal reason for being there is to receive medical care.

-care.
 This includes amounts paid for meals and lodging.
 Also, see Meals and Lodging, later.